Ferrite-FEM/FerriteCon/2026/index.md

 If you need to use public transport in Braunschweig, you can buy single tickets from the driver or  more conveniently via the [Meine BSVG](https://www.bsvg.net/) or [VRB Fahrinfo & Tickets](https://www.vrb-online.de/en/service/app) apps.
 In addition, [Fairtiq](https://fairtiq.com/en/vrb), a check-in / check-out app, is also available.
 For trains to Braunschweig, please use [Deutsche Bahn (DB Navigator)](https://www.bahn.de/) for schedules and tickets.

 ## Conference topics
-*Please note that the abstract registration deadline has passed*
+*Please note that the abstract registration deadline has passed.*

 If you have experience with Ferrite.jl we encourage you to contribute to the conference by giving a presentation.
 Here are some suggested topics that would fit well: